apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 Unfortunately, this doesn't seem to be sufficient.
 Running the code above prints 123, which is a suspiciously high number.
 It seems there are more div elements with class names starting with `product-item`.

-On closer look at the whole HTML, our substring matches also tags like `<div class="product-item__info">`.
+On closer look at the HTML, our substring matches also tags like `<div class="product-item__info">`.
 What if we force our code to count only those with a space after the class name?

 ```python
 count = html_code.count('<div class="product-item ')